Frankentext: Stitching random text fragments into long-form narratives: Experimental setup

-\paragraph{Detectability:} We report the percentage of \frankentext being determined as AI-generated texts by three state-of-the-art AI text detectors ~\cite{russell2025peoplefrequentlyusechatgpt}:\footnote{We do not evaluate GPTZero due to resource constraints.} \begin{itemize}[noitemsep, topsep=0pt] \item \textit{Pangram} \cite{emi2024technicalreportpangramaigenerated} is a closed-source detector using a Transformer classifier trained with hard negative mining and synthetic data.
-We report results from its sliding window API, which evaluates the full text.\footnote{Labels "Highly likely AI," "Likely AI," and "AI" are grouped as "AI involvement"; "Human" and "Unlikely AI" as "Human."
-Pangram also includes a "mixed" label.} \item \textit{Binoculars} \cite{hans2024spottingllmsbinocularszeroshot} is an open-source detector that uses cross-perplexity from two language models.
-We use its accuracy-based version.\footnote{Texts with probability greater than 0.9015310749276843 are classified as AI-generated.} \item \textit{FastDetectGPT} \cite{bao2024fastdetectgpt} is an open-source method that scores text perturbations to estimate conditional probability curvature.
-We use a false positive rate of 0.05.\footnote{The threshold is 0.7890873125379173, based on 100 pre-2018 r/writingprompts human-written stories.} \end{itemize}
+\paragraph{Detectability:} We report the percentage of \frankentext being determined as AI-generated by \textit{Pangram} \citep{emi2024technicalreportpangramaigenerated}.
+We choose this detector due to its high accuracy and robustness against humanized writings~\citep{masrour-etal-2025-damage, russell2025peoplefrequentlyusechatgpt, dugan-etal-2024-raid, jabarian2025artificial}.
+We report the percentage of generations labeled as "Human" or "Unlikely AI", as determined by their sliding window API.\footnote{Labels ``Highly likely AI,'' ``Likely AI,'' and ``AI'' are grouped as AI involvement; ``Human'' and ``Unlikely AI'' as Human.
+Pangram additionally includes a ``mixed'' label.
+Results for Binoculars~\citep{hans2024spottingllmsbinocularszeroshot} and FastDetectGPT~\citep{bao2024fastdetectgpt} are in \autoref{tab:addtl-results}.}

+\paragraph{A note on automatic metrics:} Given the synthetic nature of \frankentext construction, a natural concern is that our writing-quality metrics may be rewarding lexical diversity or even incoherence rather than true quality.
+We run two sanity checks to address this.
+First, we find that surprise and coherence are uncorrelated (point-biserial $r$=-0.08, $p$=0.4), so high surprise does not come at the cost of penalizing coherent text.
+Second, we evaluate all writing quality metrics on disjointed texts, which are random n-grams concatenated without connective language.
+We find that disjointed texts match Frankentexts on surprise and distinctness metrics, but score 15 times lower on utility and a full Likert point lower on LLM judgments (\autoref{appendix:disjointed}).
+Therefore, we treat surprise and distinctness as indicators of lexical diversity rather than quality on their own, and desginate utility and LLM-judge as the more robust writing quality metrics.